rusty-celery/rusty-celery/README.md

 ## Features

-- Send tasks from Python to Rust or vice versa.
+- Send tasks from Python to Rust or vice versa :left_right_arrow:
-- Use provided brokers and backends or implement your own.
+- Use provided brokers and backends or implement your own :wrench:
-- Natural async / await interface.
+- Natural async / await interface :sparkler:
-- Easily customizable with callbacks.
+- Easily customizable with callbacks :telephone:
-- High performance and safe.
+- High performance and safe :fire: :fire: